00fast00/overwatch-widget/README.md

 ### Others

 - [BAR contributers](https://github.com/beyond-all-reason/Beyond-All-Reason/graphs/contributors) : We reuse various parts here or look at that code for inspiration.
-- [@goldjee](https://github.com/goldjee) : Initial inspiration for using RmmlUi and parts from https://github.com/goldjee/BAR-Widgets/tree/main/raptor-panel
+- [@goldjee](https://github.com/goldjee) : Initial inspiration for using RmlUI and parts from https://github.com/goldjee/BAR-Widgets/tree/main/raptor-panel

 ## License